Skip to the main content.

 Each additional time that equity is awarded to new investors, future hires, and so on, this will again reduce the portion of equity that everyone ultimately receives (but not necessarily its value, which we’ll discuss shortly).

-Dilution by definition is the reduction of each shareholder’s proportion of equity as the result of additional equity being issued.
+Dilution is the reduction of each shareholder’s proportion of equity as the result of additional equity being issued.

 One thing you must be aware of is that the issuance of any new equity results in the eventual dilution of all shares at the time of exercise.
 For example, let’s consider a company with two equal co-founders: